Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Introduction

 \section{Introduction}

 With the advent of fine-grained conflict data and the increasing availability of computational resources over the last decade and a half, significant efforts have been made to design conflict forecasting systems to warn policy-makers of emerging dangers and enable preventative action.
-These systems generally provide estimates of the probability of conflict occurrence or point estimates of conflict-related fatalities (see \citet{rod_review_2024} for a comparison of existing systems).
-However, \citet{hegre_202324_2025} highlight two key problems limiting the utility of both such point predictions: First, they only reflect the most likely scenario.
+These systems generally provide probability estimates for conflict occurrence or point estimates of conflict-related fatalities (see \citet{rod_review_2024} for a comparison of existing systems).
+However, \citet{hegre_202324_2025} highlight two key problems limiting the utility of both types of point predictions: First, they only reflect the most likely outcome.
 Second, they do not provide any confidence estimates for the predicted value.
 Importantly, both issues are closely linked, as the latter becomes more important the less likely the underlying scenario is.
-The proposed solution is to estimate a predictive distribution, which allows for the quantification of uncertainties.
+Their proposed solution is to estimate a predictive distribution, which allows for the quantification of uncertainties.